ASBESTOS TESTING

 Our fully trained and insured, asbestos surveying teams are on hand to attend your premises take a sample as required.
 All you have to do is give us a call and we will do the rest.

-What is Testing?
+What is involved in Testing

-Testing basically involves a sample of the suspect material being taken, placed into sealed container, labelled and taken to a UKAS accredited laboratory for determination under controlled conditions.
 Here the sample is microscopically checked for containing fibres, which if present and using a series of stain dispersion techniques the fibres are then analysed under polarised light for determination.
-A bit like checking for DNA

 Once the results of the samples are known we report back with the independent and impartial findings.

-How long does Testing take?
+How long does the testing take

-Generally, samples take approximately 5 days to turn around from receipt of them.
+Generally, samples take approximately 5 - 7 days to turn around from receipt of them.
 Obviously if we take the samples we would have them and would take care of the whole process.

 Samples not taken by us would need to be placed into a suitable container, (i.e self seal poly bags) clearly labelled and then placed into a second container and sealed.